-To mark the 2022 Care Leavers’ Week, each young person shares about their roles at Udayan Care and the experiences growing up that have inspired them to work in the social care sector.
+In commemoration of Care Leavers’ Week 2023, we hear from each young person working with Udayan Care about their roles, journeys, and the life chapters that inspired them to work in the social care sector.

 Raja, a young social worker, works in the community supporting family-strengthening initiatives to prevent children from being separated from their parents and family breakdown.